TGAprep/week2/YourNetworkIsYourNetWorth/collectionRelationships.md

 ## User Network

-Our User, Joey Plain has just signed up for Facebook!
+Our User, Joey Plain, has just signed up for Facebook!
 He's very excited and wants to start building out his network as quickly as possible  -and we're going to help him get started.

 Don't mess with lines 1 through 35.